dannyquist/oli-mmdvm/README.md

 # Oli MMDVM

-Oli-MMDVM seeks to be an simple front-end for using the MMDVMHost daemon.
+Oli-MMDVM seeks to be a simple front-end for using the MMDVMHost daemon.
 Currently, OliMMDVM only supports DMR, and has only been tested using the TGIF and Brandmeister networks.

-Current functionality is limited to DMR networks, but others will be added soon.
+Current functionality is limited to DMR networks, but others modes (DSTAR, YSF) will be added at a later time.

 ![img.png](assets/olimmdvm-screenshot.png)

 ## Recommended Hardware

-1. Raspberry Pi 3/4 or similar SBC.
+1. Currently only supports the Raspberry Pi 4 SBC.
 2. [MMDVM Hotspot Dual Antenna Board Duplex](https://www.amazon.com/gp/product/B07XBZYHFC) (no affiliate link)
 3. A case of your choosing